juhasch/PhysicalQuantities/README.md

 This module is based on the IPython extension by Georg Brandl: https://bitbucket.org/birkenfeld/ipython-physics.
 It was converted into a standalone Python module and extended heavily to be as flexible as possible.

-Currently, there are some bugs when running under Python3.